 I’ve been working in this industry since 1998.
 That’s a REALLY long time when it comes to ecommerce…the web was still such a baby then.
 So I want to share with you what I feel like you need to do before opening an online store.

 Most of all, keep in mind that you’re starting a business.
 No matter how big or small you want to be, it’s still a business, just like every other entrepreneurial journey for hundreds of years.
 Yes, yours will be online.
 But basic principles of business are no different than they always have been.

 Step 1.
 What Will You Sell?

-If you’re going into ecommerce, you’re obviously planning to sell products.
+If you’re going to have an e-commerce business, you’re obviously planning to sell products.
 What will they be?
 Can you get them, market them, sell them, and ship them efficiently?
 Do you have an expertise in them, or if not, can you become an expert?